 Breakfast is also a treat, the coffee is fantastic and you’re started off with a share platter of croissants and jam, fresh fruit and bircher muesli.
 There’s an a-la-carte menu to choose from, which includes french toast, eggs benedict and other delicious seasonal produce.

 We stayed in a Luxury Cottage, which was bigger than my one bedroom apartment in Brisbane!
 The cottage was huge, with a generous and comfortable living room that includes couches, a big screen television and a fireplace.
 The living room opens up onto a deck with views of the Australian bushland that are straight out of an Enid Blyton book.
 It’s the perfect place to sit with a cold drink and watch the sunset.

 The bedroom is also huge, with a really big comfy bed and big, fluffy pillows you can melt into.
 The large bedroom also opens up onto the deck, but the entire cottage has ducted air conditioning too, which is great for summer visits.

 The bathroom is spacious and luxurious, with a big spa bath perfect for soaking in with a glass of wine in hand.
 There are his and hers sinks, with great bench space and also a big shower with great water pressure and lots of hot water.

-We took a one hour trail ride through the bush on two very friendly horses, Spyder and Kev.
-Afterward we fed them each a sugar cube and Ash, seeing how happy I was around the horses, let me help out getting them washed and putting their blankets away.
+We took a one-hour trail ride through the bush on two very friendly horses, Spyder and Kev.
+Afterwards, we fed them each a sugar cube and Ash, seeing how happy I was around the horses, let me help out getting them washed and putting their blankets away.

 There’s a games room with a darts board, pool table and big screen TV for a bit of chill out time, perfect spot for the lads to hide out with an ice cold beer.
 There’s also archery, a tennis court, mountain bike trails and Ash can even arrange a sunset wine and cheese platter for you, driving you to a beautiful spot in the bush to watch the sunset.